Shivam449/Project-1/README.md

 # Project-1
-Project for Coursera- Repository to show example of how to create a respository
+Project for Coursera : Repository to show example of how to create a respository